natinusala/painless-linux/README.md

 It's Arch Linux ARM (ALARM) with the GNOME desktop manager and some utilities :
 * `sudo`
 * chromium browser
-* scripts to manage GPU power profiles
+* scripts to manage GPU clock profiles
 * SSH server enabled by default
 * automatic root filesystem resize to fit your SD card